rexi006/clc3-project/documentation.md

 - More Advanced Alerting – once real-world IoT data streams in, we could refine alert definitions.
 - Slack or Email Notifications – replacing the webhook with integrations for real-time notifications.

 Overall, this project successfully demonstrated how Kubernetes, Prometheus, and Grafana can be used to monitor IoT events in real-time, trigger alerts, and visualize system health.
+For the IoT-Part of this project, please have a look at the file: documentation_iotsetup.md